SuperOfficeDocs/superoffice-docs/docs/service/sms/index.md

 ## Testing the service

-To test that the service is set up correctly, you can create a new request, add an SMS recipient and wait for the SMS service to send the message (within a minute or two).
+To test that the service is set up correctly, you can create a new request, add an SMS recipient and wait for the SMS service to send the message (within a minute or 2).

 It is also possible to test using a simple CRMScript that connects directly to the SMS service using NetServer.